 - Two sprays of saline spray may be recommended 2 to 3 times a day in each nostril over the next four weeks to assist in the healing process and clean out any crusting from the inside of the nose.

 - Begin to blow the nose gently after approximately one week.
-After two weeks, patients can usually blow their noses normally.
+After two weeks, patients can blow their noses normally.

 - Refrain from strenuous activity, which will elevate the blood pressure and heart rate, for two weeks after removing the splint.
-Three weeks after surgery, the patient can resume physical activities and standard workouts while avoiding contact sports.
+Three weeks after surgery, the Miami rhinoplasty patient can resume physical activities and standard workouts while avoiding contact sports.

 - Patients may wear contact lenses without restrictions after one week.
 Wear a nasal splint under glasses.